MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/getting-paid-apps.md

 Each price tier has a corresponding value in each of the currencies offered by the Store.
 We use these values to help you sell your apps at a comparable price point worldwide.
 However, due to changes in foreign exchange rates, the exact sales amount may vary slightly from one currency to another.

+You also have the option to enter a free-form price of your choosing in a specific market’s local currency.
+When you do this, the price will not be adjusted (even if conversion rates change) unless you submit an update with a new price.

-Keep in mind that the price tier you select may include sales or value-added tax that your customers must pay.
+Keep in mind that the price you select may include sales or value-added tax that your customers must pay.
 See [Tax details for paid apps](tax-details-for-paid-apps.md) for more info.

 ## Payout reporting

 You can access details about your payment info and download reports in the **Payout summary** of the Windows Dev Center dashboard.
 For more about the info shown here, and how we categorize the money you earn, see [Payout summary](payout-summary.md).

 ## Payout timeframe

 Payments are made on a monthly basis (provided the applicable payment threshold has been met and you haven’t placed your payout on hold as described below).
 We'll typically send any payment due in a given month by the 15th day of that month.
 Note that payments generally take between 3 to 10 additional business days to reach your payout account.
 For more info, see [Payment thresholds, methods, and timeframes](payment-thresholds-methods-and-timeframes.md).

 ##  Payout hold status